isakbm/Mandelbulb/README.txt

 Hello, I'm relatively new to making projects and pushing them to github, so bare with me :)

 This project explores the use of ray-marching to render a 3D fractal, specifically one known as the Mandelbulb.
-It is a generalization of the of the standard 2D fractal, the Mandelbrot set.
+It is a generalization of the standard 2D fractal, the Mandelbrot set.
 The equation that encodes the Mandelbrot set is perhaps familiar to you

-z = z^2 + c  (1)
+z = z^2 + c

 where z and c are complex numbers.
 The input, c, is fixed and then the equation is iterated starting from z = 0.
 The result is a sequence of complex numbers where the first one is c, the second one is c + c^2, and so on.
 If c is picked to represent a pixel on the screen

 c = x + i y.

-The transformation (1) effectively displaces the original pixel coordinates (x,y), and eventually we might "escape".
+then the transformation effectively displaces the original pixel coordinates (x,y), and eventually we might "escape".
 By escaping we mean that the distance to the origin has become greater than 2

 |z| > 2    we bail.

-It can be shown that if this happens, the transformations will continue to increase the distance to the origin, hence diverge.
-On the other hand, if the radius remains less than 2 after an infinite number of iterations, we say that the pixel corresponding to the initial value c is a member of the Mandelbrot set.
+It can be shown the transformations will continue to increase the distance to the origin if |z| > 2.
+On the other hand, if the radius remains less than or equal to 2 after an infinite number of iterations, we say that the pixel corresponding to the initial value c is a member of the Mandelbrot set.

 Since we are unable to iterate to infinity we are always seeing an approximation of the Mandelbrot set, but the convergence is quite fast and a good approximation is easily gained within the limits of machine precision.

 Generalizing to 3D
 ----------------------------------------------------------------------------------------------------
 Let us now generalize to higher dimensions.
 Consider the position vector associated with c

 v = (x, y)

 A step in the iteration (1) can be interpreted as adding v rotated and scaled to v itself.
 Indeed, using the Euler formula makes this clear